josephpcox/JumpingJim-DFS-/markdownfolder/README.md

 * makefile - Calling *make it* will compile and run the code, you could also use *javac Traverse.java* to compile and run it with *java Traverse*
 * Node.java - This is the class that contains the functions that solve the problem including the dfs sfunction that travese the maze
 * Traverse.java - This is the main() method it opens and writes the solution to the file.
+* markdownfolder -contains the README.md and the REPORT.md used to generate the REPORT.pdf and the README.html
 ---

 # makefile